odtheking/Odin/README.md

+Category: Dungeons
+- Auto Dungeon Requeue: Automatically starts a new dungeon at the end of a dungeon.
+- Mimic Killed Message: Sends message in party chat when mimic is killed.
+- Teammate Outline: Enhances visibility of your dungeon teammates and their name tags.
+- Terracotta Timer: Displays the time until the terracotta spawns.
+- Auto Extra Stats: Automatically clicks the extra stats at the end of a dungeon.
+- Blessing Display: Displays the current blessings of the dungeon.
+- Key Highlight: Draws a box around the key.
+- Water Solver: Solves the water puzzle with a single flow.
+- Watcher Bar: Shows the watcher's health.

 Category: Floor 7
 - Necron Drop Timer: Shows a timer for when Necron drops you down.
 - Melody Message: Sends a message whenever you open the melody terminal.